 This paper initially set out to ask questions about the effect of an L2 English speaker's native language on their automated fluency prediction.
 To simulate the architecture and models of official prediction, we wanted to use a combination of native and L2 speech to train the data and L2 speech to test the model.
 The two datasets available each had their issues that required reconciliation.
-While rated, the L2 Rated Speech Corpus was too small and did not contain native speakers.
+Although the L2 Rated Speech Corpus had humanjudged ratings, the dataset was too small and did not contain any native speakers.
+This feature is important to include in a fluency prediction model, since native speakers tend to be the gold standard for fluency within a language.
 Conversely, the Speech Accent Archive did not contain any fluency ratings.
 They also had respective modalities, with the former consisting of spontaneous and the latter of read speech.
 I had to conduct several checks on the data to answer the question reliably without any unwanted confounds interfering.
 Through Experiments 1-3, I ensured that a narrow description of fluency would be sufficient for both the Rated L2 Speech Corpus and the Speech Accent Archive and that the model could extract fluency from each dataset.
 Experiment 4 tested the original question.
 We also showed how the age of a speaker's language acquisition can be a proxy for fluency.
 The similarity of the native language to English and whether the language was present in the training data improved the correlation between age of onset and fluency.
 Finding this in the model was heartening, as it mirrored trends observed in human fluency judgments.
 While this does not conclusively prove that the model uses similar fluency methods as humans, it supports the idea.

 The experiment did not set out to make a judgment about the most effective models or features to use for fluency judgments.
-The classification models performed better in a low-data context than the Neural Network.
-However, the neural model was capable of significantly better generalization from across spontaneous to read speech.
+The regression models performed better in a low-data context than the Neural Network.
+However, the neural model was capable of much better generalization from across spontaneous to read speech.
 Due to this, we choose the neural model for the remaining experiments.
-However, this does not necessarily mean that neural networks are better for fluency prediction in all cases than the classifier models.
+However, this does not necessarily mean that neural networks are better for fluency prediction in all cases than the regression models.